32blogby Studio Mitsu

 Setting permissions

 ssh is strict about permissions.
-Key auth may be rejected if these aren't set correctly:
+Key auth may be rejected if these aren't set correctly (see our chmod & chown guide for a deeper dive into Linux permissions):

 bash